 You must notify the department and your organisation/s in writing within seven days if your circumstances change in any of the following ways:

-- you are charged with, convicted, or found guilty of a sexual, violent or drug offence or the charge has been dealt with by a court in some way
+- you are charged with, convicted, or found guilty of a sexual, violent or drug offence or the charge has been dealt with by a court in some other way than by a finding of guilt

-- a professional conduct report is made against you
+- a professional conduct determination or finding is made against you

 - you are required to report or comply with orders under: